to 5 January

 Modifications to the auditorium to accommodate bingo; removal of roof tiling, loss of external verandah, neon lighting & signage.
 Flat floor insertion at rear of stalls, and alterations to foyer.
 Alterations to café area.

-reopens as a Bingo Hall
+The Plaza reopens as Mecca Bingo

-Cinema listed grade II by English Heritage
+The Plaza is listed grade II by English Heritage

-listing upgraded to II* by English Heritage
+Venue listing upgraded to II* by English Heritage

-Purchased by the Stockport Plaza Trust
+The Plaza is purchased by the Stockport Plaza Trust

 The Heritage Lottery Fund approves a Stage 1 application for funding of £1.9m towards Phase 1 of the restoration of the Plaza